Japan Digital Nomad Visa Explained: What You Need To Know

 Community and networking opportunities in Japan

-Co-working spaces in many Japanese cities not only offer office spaces for you to work at but also networking events to build up the coworking space community.
-There are also many networking events in Japan and using websites such as Meetup.com, Eventbrite, and DoorKeeper can make finding these events easier.
+Coworking spaces in many Japanese cities offer office space and networking events to build up the coworking space community.
+There are also many networking events in Japan, and using websites such as Meetup.com, Eventbrite, and DoorKeeper can make finding these events easier.

 Frequently asked questions

-In general, if you are working remotely while in Japan for sightseeing and tourism, then yes it is fine.
-However, if you are working remotely with a Japanese company on a tourist visa, you violate Japan’s visa regulations.
+Working remotely while in Japan for sightseeing and tourism is generally fine.
+However, working remotely with a Japanese company on a tourist visa violates Japan’s visa regulations.

 How do I qualify for a digital nomad visa?

-Various countries have different qualifications, but in general, you must have remote work compatibility, earn a specific monthly income, agree to not seek any local employment, and have health insurance that can cover your stay.
+Various countries have different qualifications, but you must generally be compatible with remote work, earn a specific monthly income, agree not to seek local employment, and have health insurance that can cover your stay.

 To conclude

-Either way, being able to work in Japan will be a once-in-a-lifetime experience you won’t want to pass up.
+With the Japan Digital Nomad Visa now available, working and living in Japan is a once-in-a-lifetime experience you won’t want to pass up.

 Spending too long figuring out your Japanese mail?